ezy99/Coin-Collector/README.md

 # Coin-Collector
-# A simple game created while I was learning how to make a game using oython
+# A simple game created while I was learning how to make a game using python
 # It is created by using existing template in arcade